What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 At the beginning of the year, I created a simple spreadsheet that includes every piece of educational content I have access to.
-For the e-courses, I broke it down by module and lesson.
-I added a column for the topic and another for whether or not it’s been completed.
+For the e-courses, I broke them down by module and lesson.
+Then, I added a column for the topic and another for whether or not it’s been completed.

 Now, when I need to know how to do something, I can simply go to my master list and search for any resources I already have available.

 Once you have all your education resources organized, it’s time to create a learning plan.

 - What do I need to learn right now?

 - What will help me increase revenue, become more visible, or grow my business another way?